MICHAEL FRISCH

 PROFESSIONAL ACTIVITIES

-Clients in the cryptocurrency, digital asset, Web3, and DeFi industry depend on Mike’s substantial experience navigating emerging government regulation and structuring transactions and investments in the space.
+Mike’s practice centers on helping clients in the cryptocurrency, digital asset, and Web3 space.
 Mike counsels clients on regulatory compliance, investigations, and enforcement matters involving digital assets.
 He also advises them on investments and corporate and organizational structuring, governance, and best practices.

 Mike’s experience with cryptocurrency began at the Commodity Futures Trading Commission (CFTC), where he brought one of the CFTC’s first enforcement actions involving cryptocurrency — CFTC v.
 Bitfinex — and was part of the team responsible for the CFTC’s action against Tether in 2021.
 While at the CFTC, Mike was part of the litigation team in CFTC v.
 Monex, a landmark case concerning the applicability of Section 2(c)(2)(D) of the CEA, and contributed to the CFTC’s Final Interpretive Guidance on Actual Delivery for Digital Assets.